 Motivation and Flow

-Flow not only lifts the spirit momentarily, but it has also been found to build psychological capital over time, which is a major component of human growth (Csikszentmihalyi, 2003).
+Flow not only lifts the spirit momentarily (unlike an external reward), but it also builds psychological capital over time, which is a significant component of human growth (Csikszentmihalyi, 2003).

 Motivation and Success

-The economic principle of utility – more equals better – precludes the assumption that humans are motivated by the possibility of acquiring more goods.
-Hence, the more successful we are in our careers and the more we earn, the happier we are supposed to be.
+The economic principle of utility – more equals better – precludes the assumption that the possibility of acquiring more goods motivates humans.
+According to ‘old-school’ management thinking, the more successful we are in our careers – the more we earn.
+The happier we are then supposed to be.

-To the contrary, research has found that happiness often precedes success (Achor, 2011; Boehm & Lyubomirsky, 2008).
-Happy people are less likely to be unemployed, are more satisfied with their jobs, and are more likely to be supported by their co-workers.
-This is how they are more productive and efficient.
-Indeed, with all basic needs met, soft factors may play a central role in life satisfaction, since we live in an era where time, not money is the scarce resource.
+That is, the opposite may be true: happy people are less likely to be unemployed, they are usually more satisfied with their jobs, and they are also more likely to be supported by their co-workers (Achor, 2011).

+Researchers Cabanas & Sanchez-Gonzales (2016) even go so far as to claim this is the inverse of Maslow’s Needs Hierarchy; they suggest happiness should be considered a first-need category if job satisfaction and performance are to follow.
+Indeed, with all basic needs met, ‘soft’ factors may play a central role in life satisfaction since we live in an era where time, not money, is the scarce resource.

 Motivation and Incentives

-Some companies still use a carrot and stick approach to motivate their staff, despite the ample evidence stating that monetary rewards do not enhance intrinsic motivation (Deci, Koestner, & Ryan, 1999).
+Some companies do still use a carrot and stick approach to motivate their staff, despite long-standing evidence that monetary rewards don’t enhance intrinsic motivation (Deci, Koestner, & Ryan, 1999).
+But does it work?

-Interestingly, the latest research has found that the process of how compensation is determined and communicated may indeed be a motivating factor (Olafsen, Forest, Halvari, & Deci, 2015).
-As it turns out, perceived fairness at work may be a better determinant of job satisfaction than the actual salary.
+Interestingly, recent research finds that the process of how compensation is determined and communicated – rather than the compensation itself – may be what decides motivation (Olafsen et al., 2015).
+Perceived fairness at work, that is, might be a better determinant of job satisfaction than the actual salary.

 How do you motivate yourself and others?
+Or, if you struggle with motivation, what holds you back?
 Share your stories with us in the comment box below.

 Want to learn more about the right and wrong way to motivate?